Upcoming Programs at the Racine Public Library | Local News I Racine County Eye - Racine, Wisconsin

 Quarantine Time Length: Materials returned to RPL are quarantined for four days.
 Materials are not checked in until after quarantine.
 You may get notices that your items have not been returned, if this has not changed after six days past the day of return please call.
 RPL is fine free, no charge will be reflected against your account.

 Internet Services: By appointment use the internet, print, fax, ask questions, and scan!
-Thirty minute sessions (no extensions will be made), a library card is required.
-Monday-Thursday 10:00-2:00, Southwest entrance by Lake Ave.
+Thirty-minute sessions (no extensions will be made), a library card is required.
+Monday-Friday 10 a.m. to 2 p.m., Southwest entrance by Lake Ave.
 Call 262.636.9217 to make an appointment.

 Online Tutoring: Sponsored by Lakeshores Library System, Brainfuse is an online tutoring service.
 Practice tests, writing labs, and a 24 hour chat is available to help answer student questions.
 All you need is your library card and pin to access this service. https://www.lakeshores.lib.wi.us/brainfuse/login.pl